View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Related Work

 Neural Radiance Fields (NeRFs)~\cite{mildenhall2020nerf} are a popular representation for novel view synthesis and 3D reconstruction, and in the last few years there has been an explosion of research surrounding NeRFs.
 To name a few research directions, NeRF has been extended to improve rendering quality~\cite{barron2021mip,DBLP:journals/corr/abs-2107-02791,roessle2022dense}, accelerate training and inference~\cite{mueller2022instant,liu2020neural,DBLP:journals/corr/abs-2103-14645,chen2022tensorf,Chen2023FactorFA}, improve geometry \cite{Wang2021NeuSLN,yariv2021volume,Yu2022SDFStudio,Oechsle2021ICCV}, and learn with fewer viewpoints \cite{Niemeyer2021RegNeRFRN,Roessle2021DenseDP,uy-scade-cvpr23}.
 In this work we are most interested in related research that integrates \textit{segmentation} into NeRF~\cite{kobayashi2022distilledfeaturefields,zhi2021inplace,kerr2023lerf,xu2023jacobinerf,liu2023instance,liu2022unsupervised,mirzaei2023spinnerf,yin2023ornerf,cen2023segment,KunduCVPR2022PNF,Siddiqui2022PanopticLF}.

 One line of research aimed to learn a semantic or instance branch alongside the NeRF's color and density, thus yielding view-consistent segmentation \cite{zhi2021inplace,liu2023instance,vora2021nesf,KunduCVPR2022PNF,Siddiqui2022PanopticLF}.
 Semantic-NeRF~\cite{zhi2021inplace} was a seminal work that learned a semantic field to propagate 2D segmentations into new views.
 Instance-NeRF~\cite{liu2023instance} improved Semantic-NeRF by handling panoptic segmentation from Mask2Former~\cite{cheng2022masked}.
-Nevertheless, all these methods are restricted to a closed vocabulary of instance categories, and additionally do not attempt any hierarchical understanding of the segmented instances.
+Nevertheless, these methods are restricted to a closed vocabulary of instance categories, and additionally do not attempt a hierarchical understanding of the segmented instances.

 Another recent direction has been to learn a generic volumetric feature field alongside NeRF.
-DFF~\cite{kobayashi2022distilledfeaturefields} and LeRF~\cite{kerr2023lerf} distilled 2D image features generated by off-the-shelf feature extractors such as CLIP~\cite{radford2021learning}, DINO~\cite{caron2021emerging}, and LSeg~\cite{li2022languagedriven} into feature fields that enable 3D segmentation and editing in NeRF.
-However, these methods often struggle to recover precise segmentation boundaries, and neither establishes a hierarchical structure on the features.
+DFF~\cite{kobayashi2022distilledfeaturefields}, N3F~\cite{tschernezki2022neural}, and LeRF~\cite{kerr2023lerf} distilled 2D image features generated by off-the-shelf feature extractors such as CLIP~\cite{radford2021learning}, DINO~\cite{caron2021emerging}, and LSeg~\cite{li2022languagedriven} into feature fields that enable 3D segmentation and editing in NeRF.
+However, these methods often struggle to recover precise segmentation boundaries, and also do not establish a hierarchical structure on the features.
 In contrast, we learn a feature field that distills a hierarchy of segmentations from noisy multi-view SAM predictions.

-Yin et al.~\cite{yin2023ornerf} and Cen et al.~\cite{cen2023segment} used NeRF to propagate a SAM query into novel views and establish a view-consistent segmentation.
-However, these methods can only handle one segmentation at a time, while our approach trains a feature field to jointly aggregate and reconcile \textit{hundreds} of noisy 2D masks.
+Finally, other works~\cite{yin2023ornerf, cen2023segment, cen2024segment3dgaussians} used NeRF or 3D Gaussians~\cite{kerbl3Dgaussians} to propagate a single SAM query into novel views and establish view-consistency.
+However, these methods handle one segmentation at a time, while our approach trains a feature field to jointly aggregate and reconcile \textit{hundreds} of noisy 2D masks.